 From mid-century to Victorian, you can create a cohesive look outside in no matter what era your house was built in.
 Finding a home requires trade-offs, whether in the house or neighborhood.
-And though it’s not easy to change your neighborhood, you can certainly change the way your home looks and feels social.
+And though it’s not easy to change your neighborhood, you can certainly change the way your home looks and feels.

 America’s Most Popular Architectural Styles